openhoat/ifs/README.md

 - upload a file
 - download a file
 - remove a file
-- list / purge all the stored files when logged as admin
+- list / purge all the stored files when logged as admin (see config.js to set your password)

 ## Installation